rjperes/Postal.NET/README.md

 - **SubscribeMulti**: subscribes to one or more channels, separated by commas, at a time
 - **Subscribe\<T\>**: subscribes to an event where its payload is of a given type

-The public interface is decoupled from the actual implementation and it can be easily switched.
+The public interface is decoupled from the actual implementation and it can be switched (but don't do it!).

 You can find more examples in the [GitHub repository](https://github.com/rjperes/Postal.NET) in the **Postal.NET.Test** project.